thmohd/elasticsearch/README.md

-Small example using Elasticsearch with the php API
+Elasticsearch (php API) basic example
 =================

 This is a sample using elasticsearch and assume the all the configuration are set on DEFAULT.
 This example use orginal PHP API that come from elasticsearch.org.